-The Swedish Forest Agency and the ten Regional Boards of Forestry together form the Forestry Organisation, with the task of ensuring that Sweden's forests are maintained in accordance with the guidelines approved by Parliament and the Government.
-The Organisation's main task is to obtain a suitable balance between the two equally important goals of forestry policy. the production goal and the environmental goal.
+The Swedish Forest Agency works to ensure that forestry are maintained in accordance with the policies of the government and Swedish Parliament.
+The organisation's main task is to obtain a suitable balance between the two equally important goals of forestry policy, the production goal and the environmental goal.
 The Swedish Forest Agency is a national sectoral authority for forests.
-The authority is tasked with ensuring a rich and varied forestry environment, producing forestry forecasts and supervision of timber measurement.

-Statistical areas: Forestry production
+Forestry production

 Statistics on forestry, felling and other forestry work are produced from annual surveys.
-A separate survey, Polytax, examines the way forest owners deal with environmental considerations and regeneration measures in connection with regeneration felling.
+A separate survey, Polytax, examines the way forest owners deal with environmental considerations and production aspects in regeneration felling.
 Statistics are also produced on factors that have an impact on developments in forestry such as costs, timber prices and delivery of forest trees.
 Most of these surveys are annual, with the exception of the statistics on delivery timber prices and inventories of pulpwood and chips, which are quarterly statistics.